Minocycline: Side effects

-Minocycline, but not other tetracyclines, can cause vestibular disturbances with dizziness, ataxia, vertigo, and tinnitus.
+Minocycline, but not other tetracyclines, can cause vestibular disturbances, including symptoms of dizziness, ataxia, vertigo, and tinnitus.
 These effects are thought to be related to minocycline's greater penetration into the central nervous system.
-Vestibular side effects are much more common in women than in men, occurring in 50 to 70% of women receiving minocycline.
-As a result of the frequency of this bothersome side effect, minocycline is rarely used in female patients.
+The vestibular side effects are much more common in women than in men, reportedly occurring in 50 to 70% of women receiving minocycline.
+However, other sources state that vestibular side effects occur in only 1 to 10% of patients.
+In any case, other studies have found that side effects occur more frequently in women than in men (~58% vs. 34%, respectively).
+Due to its vestibular side effects, minocycline has been said to be rarely used in female patients.
+Minocycline's vestibular side effects typically resolve after discontinuation of the drug.

 Symptoms of an allergic reaction include rash, itching, swelling, severe dizziness, and trouble breathing.
 Minocycline has also been reported to very rarely cause idiopathic intracranial hypertension (pseudotumor cerebri), a side effect also more common in female patients, potentially leading to permanent vision damage if not recognized early and treated.

 Contrary to most other tetracycline antibiotics (doxycycline excluded), minocycline may be used in those with kidney disease, but may aggravate systemic lupus erythematosus.
 It may also trigger or unmask autoimmune hepatitis.

 Minocycline can cause the rare condition of secondary intracranial hypertension, which has initial symptoms of headache, visual disturbances, dizziness, vomiting, and confusion.
 Brain swelling and rheumatoid arthritis are rare side effects of minocycline in some people.

 Minocycline, like most tetracyclines, becomes dangerous past its expiration date.
 While most prescription drugs lose potency after their expiration dates, tetracyclines are known to become toxic over time.
 Expired tetracyclines can cause serious damage to the kidney due to the formation of a degradation product, anhydro-4-epitetracycline.
 Minocycline's absorption is impaired if taken at the same time of day as calcium or iron supplements.
 Unlike some of the other tetracycline group antibiotics, it can be taken with calcium-rich foods such as milk, although this does reduce the absorption slightly.

 Minocycline, like other tetracyclines, is associated with esophageal irritation and ulceration if insufficient fluids are taken with the drug before sleep.

-A 2007 study suggested that minocycline harms amyotrophic lateral sclerosis patients.
+A 2007 study suggested that minocycline harms amyotrophic lateral sclerosis (ALS) patients.
 Patients on minocycline declined more rapidly than those on placebo.
 The mechanism of this side effect is unknown, although a hypothesis is that the drug exacerbated an autoimmune component of the primary disease.
 The effect does not seem to be dose-dependent because the patients on high doses did not do worse than those on the low doses.

+Other possible rare side effects of minocycline include hyperpigmentation and hypersensitivity reactions, among others.
+It has been associated with more rare and serious adverse effects than other tetracyclines.
+Some of the rare adverse effects of minocycline may result in death.
+This has spurred interest in topical instead of systemic minocycline for treatment of acne.

+Minocycline is another drug known to cause leukopenia.

+Minocycine has shown thyroid toxicity in animals, including in rodents, mini pigs, dogs, and monkeys.